Francesco149/protonfit/README.md

 # dependencies
 * icoutils (wrestool)
-* proton-ge-custom or other proton versions (specify by exporting $PROTON to the proton binary)
+* proton-ge-custom or other proton versions (specify by exporting $PROTON to the proton binary).
+  `proton-ge-custom-bin` works fine for a lot of games, but it's recommended to compile `proton-ge-custom` from aur instead of downloading binaries, as this will integrate much better with your system libraries. see the part on compiling proton-ge-custom below.
 * steam-native-runtime
 * dmenu or rofi
 * curl